mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"But that means you'll look just like the others."

-	"I'll have a listener on my ear.
-By the time you start, my job of restarting Casra's old tribe will be done."
+	"I'll be out looking for Casra."

-	"What about Casra, where will thi be?"
+	"Looking for hae?"

 	"It's rare for us to have a prisoner - most are just drugged and then they obey.
-But when Casra arrived, Lissa and Ramne hid hae and they haven't been seen since then."
+But when Casra arrived, Lissa took hae to the East and they haven't been seen since then."

 	"Where do you suppose they hid?"

-	"I don't know.
-I saw them go East, but there's not much over there besides trees and snow."
+	"I don't know, but there's not much over there besides trees and snow."

 	"Snow?"